 According to a McKinsey research, employees spend 1.8 hours each day searching and accumulating information.
 That equates to 9.3 hours each week on average!
 Approximately 20% of the time is spent seeking internal information or locating colleagues who can assist with certain tasks.
 In the end, it’s a huge amount of time that could be saved by adequate communication.
-Deskless employees are always on the go and do not have their own laptop or desktop computer.
+Deskless workers are always on the go and do not have their own laptop or desktop computer.
 As a result of their limited access to technology, frontline employees are unable to get all of the information they require in a timely manner.

 Employer-specific applications and mobile-friendly intranets are becoming highly popular because of it’s instant access to information.

 Deskless workers are the ones with most workplace injuries, because deskless workers tend to be more active in general.
 Compared to office workers, deskless workers are at higher risk for work-related injuries.
 During this pandemic, for example, all frontline workers worldwide are at high risk of infection.
 The risks should not be taken lightly, but a potential deskless employee may be unaware of the risk since they’re not in the office and are not aware of all the safety precautions, but steps can be taken to reduce safety risks.

 An ounce of prevention is worth a pound of cure.
 Employer-provided safety training has a high degree of not being retained.
 Some training methods include using mobile apps, where the employee can receive reminders, notifications, tests, and quick-guide while performing their job in actual situations.